Building AI Solutions with Docker Compose and Kubernetes Expertise

 SSH & Secrets: Handling Sensitive Stuff Like an Adult

-With BuildKit now default, Compose gives you better control over build-time secrets and SSH access.
+BuildKit is the default now.
+That buys you real control over build-time secrets and SSH access.

 SSH During Builds

-services: app: build: context: . ssh: - default=/home/user/.ssh/id_rsaYour key never ends up in the image.
+services: app: build: context: . ssh: - default=/home/user/.ssh/id_rsaThe key never lands in the image.
 No more “oops I leaked my SSH key to Docker Hub”.

 Runtime Secrets

-Compose doesn’t support Docker Swarm-style secrets, but you can fake it with mounted files or env vars — or better yet, vault integration if you’re serious.
+Compose doesn’t do Docker Swarm-style secrets.
+You can fake it with mounted files or env vars.
+Or, if you’re serious about it, wire in a vault.

 Live Reloads with docker compose watch: Real Dev Speed